 They use a lighter rod and a feather rig setup and gradually increase the distance on each cast to see where the fish are located.
 The method used for catching mackerel is jigging mackerel feathers, which allows hooking multiple fish at the same time.

 Niculina’s fishing career began in 1995 “I have been fishing for as long as I can remember.
-There was the time I was fishing with the older generations of fishermen back in the 1990s, then I bought my first boat and I started fishing solo.
-It got me through some real tough times, I faced heavy weather and rough seas, but I kept learning and I have passed that love of fishing onto my son”, she remembers.
+There was the time I was fishing with the older generations of fishermen back in the 1990s, then I bought my first boat and started fishing solo.
+It got me through some really tough times, I faced heavy weather and rough seas, but I kept learning and I have passed that love of fishing onto my son”, she remembers.

 „What I enjoy most about fishing is the fact I’m always learning.
 In the beginning, I was fishing in lakes and ponds.
 Then I started sea fishing and I partnered with my mother.
-I have learned many new things, like predicting tides, guessing where the fish concentrate, depending on the species, season, and water temperature.
+I have learned many new things, like predicting tides, and guessing where the fish concentrate, depending on the species, season, and water temperature.
 Take, for example, mullet fishing.
 They can be caught with a hook and line, a bottle, or a cast net.
 It is very difficult and, sometimes, tricky.
 You must find the depth at which the fish are feeding.
 When they are on the surface, you use a bobber”, says Silvian.

-“I don’t just look to the sea for my livelihood, I really like fishing, I find it relaxing.
+“I don’t just look to the sea for my livelihood, I like fishing, I find it relaxing.
 I often wake up at 4 am to go fishing at the crack of dawn, when the sea is calm.
 A lot of fish are early feeders” says Niculina.

 Cooking fish on a hotplate- gobies, herring, and horse mackerel